KaranvirJassar/Classification-of-Seizure-EEG-data/README.md

 🧠 EEG Seizure Detection using CNN and CWT

 This project implements an automated seizure detection system using EEG (Electroencephalogram) signals.
 A 1D Convolutional Neural Network (CNN) is trained to classify EEG segments into seizure and non-seizure classes.
-Additionally, Continuous Wavelet Transform (CWT) is used for time-frequency analysis and scalogram visualization.
+Continuous Wavelet Transform (CWT) is also applied for time-frequency analysis and scalogram visualization.

 📂 Dataset

-Dataset used: Epileptic Seizure Recognition Dataset
+Dataset Used: Epileptic Seizure Recognition Dataset

 178 EEG features per sample